 - Muggers look for people who look unaware.

 - Keep your money, passport in a hidden bag next to your skin.

 - Pickpockets often work in pairs, or groups.
 One or more will distract you while the pickpocket does his or her job.

-- Larn and practice the Spanish words for assistance in Spanish and/or Portuguese.
-In an emergency, you might not have time to consult your phrasebook or dictinary.
+- Learn and practice basic Spanish words for assistance in Spanish and/or Portuguese.
+In an emergency, you might not have time to consult your phrasebook or dictionary.

 - Learn the laws and regulations of the area you're visiting.
 Ignorance of the law is never an acceptable excuse.

 - Whatever you've heard about bribing your way out of trouble or police custody, forget it.

 - Be especially aware of unmarked or otherwise suspicious motorcycles.
 Motorcycle robbers approach from behind on unlicensed or unmarked motorcycles, snatch your purse or other valuables and disappear into traffic.

 - If confronted with an attempted robbery, do not resist.
 Remember that possessions can be replaced, but lives cannot.